Get Extensions#

-The Extensions section lets you manage the extensions preferences.
+The Get Extensions section lets you install and manage extensions preferences.

 ../../_images/editors_preferences_section_extensions.png